The Snakeman Raymond Hoser

 Raymond Hoser has had hands-on direct experience with most Australian reptile

-species, including all the well-known ones and the most "dangerous",
+species as well as the majority of reptile groups worldwide, including all the well-known ones and the most "dangerous",

 be they snakes, lizards or crocodiles.